 How to Start a Career in Artificial Intelligence

-The AI domain being highly specific and relatively technical, requires one to be proficient in concepts of computer science and mathematics.
-A Bachelor’s degree in Computer Science is preferred where mathematics relevant to computer science is also part of the course, but a degree in mathematics will also work if you can pick up the required skills in computer science later on.
-Specifically, you should gain thorough knowledge in the below fields
+The AI domain, being highly specific and relatively technical, requires one to be proficient in computer science and mathematics concepts.
+A Bachelor’s degree in Computer Science is preferred, where mathematics relevant to computer science is also part of the course.
+Still, a degree in mathematics will also work if you can pick up the required skills in computer science later on.
+Specifically, you should gain thorough knowledge in the below fields.

 - Basics of Computer Science

 - Programming languages that offer good packages and support for Machine Learning, Natural Language Processing, Deep Learning, and Neural Networks.

 - Mathematics-Linear Algebra, Calculus, Logic and Algorithms

 - Statistics-Probability, Combinatorics, Random variables, Bayesian statistics